Bioconductor/BioC2019/docs/travel-accommodations.md

 [JFK](https://www.jfkairport.com/), and
 [EWR](https://www.newarkairport.com/) (Newark).

-#### Arriving to Manhatten from JFK.
+#### Arriving to Manhattan from JFK.
-* **Taxi** - Taxis from JFK offer a flat rate of $50-$70 to Manhatten (not including tips or tolls).
+* **Taxi** - Taxis from JFK offer a flat rate of $50-$70 to Manhattan (not including tips or tolls).
 Taxi rank can be found directly opposite departure's entrance.
 [JFK taxi information](https://www.airport-jfk.com/taxi.php)
-* **Public Transport** - JFK airtrain tickets cost $7.75 and connects JFK station to Penn station W.34 street with free transfer to the MTA subway system in Manhatten.
+* **Public Transport** - JFK airtrain tickets cost $7.75 and connects JFK station to Penn station W.34 street with free transfer to the MTA subway system in Manhattan.
 [JFK airtrain information](https://www.airport-jfk.com/airtrain.php).

-#### Arriving to Manhatten from Newark.
+#### Arriving to Manhattan from Newark.
 * **Taxi** - Meatured taxi services are available at Newark.
 Taxi rates will vary due to rush hour traffic, typically ranging from $60~$110.
 [Newark taxi information](https://www.newarkairport.com/to-from-airport/taxi-car-and-van-service).
 * **Public Transport** - Newark airtrain connects from airport to New York Penn Station in around 30-45 minutes with tickets approximately $12.50.[Newark airtrain information](https://www.newarkairport.com/to-from-airport/air-train).

-#### Arriving to Manhatten from LaGuardia.
+#### Arriving to Manhattan from LaGuardia.
 * **Taxi** - Meatured taxi services are available at LaGuardia.
 Taxi rates will vary due to rush hour traffic, typically ranging from $40~$60 for LaGuardia.
 [LaGuardia taxi information](https://www.laguardiaairport.com/to-from-airport/by-taxi).
-* **Public Transport** - MTA buses run from LaGuardia to Manhatten and cost roughly $2.75 for a one-way ticket.
+* **Public Transport** - MTA buses run from LaGuardia to Manhattan and cost roughly $2.75 for a one-way ticket.
 [LaGuardia MTA buses information](https://www.laguardiaairport.com/to-from-airport/public-transportation).

 ### Driving and parking